Cyberman1000/SQL_ETL_Course_Final_Project/README.md

 SSMS - CREATE DATABASE Query

-ETL - Transfer flatfile data to Database for each file (Look at pictures for reference on how to tranfer successfully)
+ETL - Transfer flatfile data to Database for each file

+(Look at pictures for reference on how to tranfer data using ETL successfully.
+Click OK on Connection manager windows to cement changes)

 SSMS - SELECT Query